Profit Margin

-Profit margin in B2B sales development is the percentage of revenue your company retains as profit after all costs of acquiring, closing, and servicing customers—such as SDR salaries, tools, data, and overhead—are paid.
-It reveals how efficiently your sales engine turns pipeline, meetings, and bookings into sustainable profit and helps leaders decide which channels, pricing strategies, and partners actually improve unit economics.
+Profit margin is the percentage of revenue a business keeps as profit after costs, a core financial metric used across every industry.
+In B2B sales development, it is the share of revenue retained after the costs of acquiring, closing, and servicing customers, such as SDR salaries, tools, data, and overhead.
+It reveals how efficiently a sales engine turns pipeline, meetings, and bookings into sustainable profit and guides decisions on channels, pricing, and partners.

 Modern sales organizations use profit margin as a core lens for every sales-development decision: which segments to target, what level of personalization to apply, how much to invest in outbound versus inbound, whether to outsource SDRs, and how aggressively to discount.
 Rather than tracking only volume metrics (dials, emails, meetings), they measure cost per qualified meeting, cost per opportunity, and fully loaded customer acquisition cost (CAC) versus customer lifetime value (LTV) to understand true profitability.